saralami/led/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Structure
+create a component for:
+    classes
+    students

+a router file for every component
+a service file for every component

+CRUD for classes and students

+all the data are store in the localStorage